 While feedback is important, so are metrics.
 This is because you could be getting phenomenal engagement on social media, but see a different reality with actual product usage.

-Because Slack knows that 2,000 messages is an important moment for their product, they can work on ways to get customers to achieve that threshold.
+Because Slack knows that 2,000 messages are an important moment for their product, they can work on ways to get customers to achieve that threshold.
 Everything they do can be focused on getting new customers to cross that milestone.
 And this is another reason why your sales team should be using Slack.

 When you get feedback, you’ll hear both good and bad things.
 When you hear great feedback, you should focus on amplifying what people love about you.
 This means using feedback to explain why your product or service is different and better than competitors.